 Pako Festa dates back to 1983, when the Ethnic Communities Council Inc. got together with Geelong West Traders and Geelong West City Council with an ambitious idea for a community-driven party that celebrated the region’s diverse cultural communities.
 Much has changed since 1983.
 The very first Pako attracted 12,000 people and ended with a tug of war!
 In 2020 (38 years later), over 110,000 people attended, 5,000 people took part in the street parade and performed across five performance stages.

 These days the festival is organised by Diversitat and has grown into one of the largest free multi-arts and cultural party.
 Some things remain the same.
 Pako is about community and is led by community.
 The event celebrates and highlights the extraordinary contribution of individuals, cultural groups and multicultural communities in Geelong and across the region.

-A very important aspect of Pako Festa is in its provision for Culturally and Linguistically Diverse (CALD) communities to continue to affirm and honour their contributions to Pako Festa over its 37-year history.
+Pako Festa, is Geelong’s much loved, award-winning, free, annual community street festival – the biggest of its kind in Australia.
+A very important aspect of Pako Festa is in its provision for Culturally and Linguistically Diverse (CALD) communities to continue to affirm and honour their contributions to Pako Festa over its 38-year history.
 Since its inception the event continues to be a major event on the community calendar.

 We anticipate a broader event for 2021 across more locations in Geelong than just Pakington Street, but still with the traditional cultural food offerings, music and displays.
 The Pako Festa message of diversity, togetherness and inclusion is more important now than ever before.